luisico/gold-standard-images/README.md

 ### Ansible

 [Ansible](https://www.ansible.com) is used to provision the builds in a standardized way.
 Most distributions have packages available for Ansible.
 Alternatively you can also clone the git repository at git://github.com/ansible/ansible.git (see http://docs.ansible.com/ansible/intro_installation.html for more information).

+### Kickstart server

+You need an HTTP server with PHP support to serve the kickstart files found in the `http/` directory.
+The simplest way is to install `apache` and `php` and configure it to serve the files in `http/`.
+A simple approach is to configure Apache with `Userdir` activated and adding a symlink to `~/public_html`, ie. `ln -sf /path/to/http ~/public_html/gold_standard_images`.

 ## Build Types